Underground home goes on sale in Massachusetts - NewsBreak

 (NEXSTAR) – This home isn’t located in Hobbiton, but in Princeton, Massachusetts.

-For a listed price of $640,000, you’ll get three bedrooms and 2 1/2 bathrooms, and you’ll never have to worry about replacing the roof again.Airbnb renting out ‘Scream’ house from 1996 horror flick
+For a listed price of $640,000, you’ll get three bedrooms and 2 1/2 bathrooms, and you’ll never have to worry about replacing the roof again.Mister Rogers’ former Pittsburgh home goes up for sale

 “This truly one-of-a-kind, earth-sheltered home atop a private winding driveway into the woods, looks like it was lifted straight out of a James Bond movie,” according to the 166 Wheeler Road website .